 - Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.1

-These steps have been modified by other groups addressing behaviors involving narcotics, gambling, eating, shopping, sex, and even lip balm.
+These steps have been modified by other groups.
+They deal with other concerns.
+They include narcotics, gambling, eating, shopping, sex, and even using lip balm.

 II.
 Effectiveness of Alcoholics Anonymous

-It appears that for those who are able to consistently and fully apply these steps, the system can be effective.
-However, AA’s statistics show that only about 5% of members are successful for 12 months.
-The total body of research does not report evidence that AA or other 12 step programs are effective.2
+For those who are able to fully apply these steps, it can be effective.
+But AA’s statistics show that only about 5% of members are successful for 12 months.
+That’s only one of evert 20.
+Research does not report evidence that AA effective.2

 Effects of No Treatment

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) conducted nation-wide research.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) done nation-wide research.
 It found that alcoholics who do not participate in AA have a much higher rate of success.3 Other research supports this finding.
-For example, studies of untreated alcoholics over time have found that

 - 11% were abstaining over an unreported period of time.5